pierre-rouleau/about-erlang/README.rst

 Here I build 2 different versions of Erlang with asdf-vm_: Erlang 23.0.2 and 22.3.4.2 with the following commands.

-First I set the envionment:
+First I set the environment:

 - ``use-asdf``